shahraj81/aida/tools/aida-evaluation/README.md

-# How to run the AIDA evaluation pipeline to task1 KBs
+# How to run the AIDA evaluation pipeline

-(Last modified: May 27th, 2020)

 * [Introduction](#introduction)
 * [How to build the docker image?](#how_to_build_the_docker_image)